Baxter Acquires AesRx, LLC, Including Its Investigational Sickle Cell Disease Treatment

 “By becoming a part of Baxter’s organization, we believe this will provide Aes-103 the needed resources and expertise to complete a robust development and commercialization program,” commented Stephen Seiler, AesRx’s Founder and former Chief Executive Officer.
 “Baxter has a demonstrated track record in the treatment of hematological orphan diseases and is an ideal company to take this important program forward."

-Sickle cell disease is a recessive disorder of the hemoglobin which can cause red blood cells to deform into rigid sickle shapes that block capillaries and other small blood vessels.
-This blockage can lead to a wide range of serious, sometimes life-threatening, conditions including: chronic hemolytic anemia, chronic pain and acute painful crisis, stroke, acute chest syndrome, and cumulative damage to tissues and organs.
+Sickle cell disease (SCD) is a recessive disorder of the hemoglobin which can cause red blood cells to deform into rigid sickle shapes that block capillaries and other small blood vessels.
+This blockage can lead to a wide range of serious, sometimes life-threatening, conditions including chronic hemolytic anemia, chronic pain and acute painful crisis, stroke, acute chest syndrome, and cumulative damage to tissues and organs.

 More than 13 million individuals worldwide suffer from SCD, with an estimated 100,000 people affected in the United States and 40,000 affected in Europe.
 SCD affects predominantly people of African descent but also occurs in certain other ethnic groups, including those of Mediterranean or Middle Eastern descent.
 Severe SCD is associated with chronic pain causing reduced quality of life and reduced life expectancy.

 Baxter International Inc., through its subsidiaries, develops, manufactures and markets products that save and sustain the lives of people with hemophilia, immune disorders, cancer, infectious diseases, kidney disease, trauma and other chronic and acute medical conditions.
 As a global, diversified healthcare company, Baxter applies a unique combination of expertise in medical devices, pharmaceuticals and biotechnology to create products that advance patient care worldwide.